From My Heart

 Pause to Regulate

-Before proceeding into intensity, find your ground.
+Before proceeding, pause and find your ground.

 II